ngs-ai-org/seq2scfv/README.md

 Filtering out reads that fall outside the expected size interval is also recommended.

 For an example of preprocessing, refer to the provided script: `example_preprocessing.sh`.
-The final preprocessed files, saved to `Example_dataset/1.Preprocessed`, are quality filtered, do not contain any primer sequences and have been size filtered (keeping only reads of 900 - 1200 bp).
+The final preprocessed files, saved to `1.Preprocessed` in the Zenodo entry associated to the publication (https://zenodo.org/records/12635263), are quality filtered, do not contain any primer sequences and have been size filtered (keeping only reads of 900 - 1200 bp).
 You can use any tool you prefer, as long as you end up with high-quality sequences in fasta format to continue analyses with Seq2scFv.

 ### 2. SEGUID, library merging, and redundancy removal